seuros/meridian/BUILDING.md

   - Trigger Github Action
     - Click on the `Actions` navigation option.
     - Select the `Build Artefacts` workflow option.
-    - Run the default build or use the dropdown for run options.
+    - Trigger the workflow using the dropdown menu option.

+> [!NOTE]
+>
-**NB:** Replace `YOUR_GITHUB_USERNAME_GOES_HERE` above with your actual GitHub User Name.
+> Replace `YOUR_GITHUB_USERNAME_GOES_HERE` above with your actual GitHub User Name.

 Once the action run is completed, click on the action instance displayed and look for `Artifacts` near the bottom of the page for available builds to download.
 The artefacts will be automatically removed from your repository fork after a period of time.

+> [!TIP]
+>
-**NB:** If your repository fork has diverged from the `RefindPlusRepo` repositories, refer to the [Source Repository Alignment](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#source-repository-alignment) section below for sync options.
+> If your repository fork has diverged from the `RefindPlusRepo` versions, refer to the [REPOSITORY SYNC](https://github.com/RefindPlusRepo/RefindPlus/blob/GOPFix/BUILDING.md#repository-sync) section below for sync options.

 <br><br>